A guide to social work and mental health degrees and careers

 - Social work career paths

-And social workers are seemingly everywhere because there is a pronounced need for the services they provide.
+Social workers are seemingly everywhere because of a pronounced need for their services.

-At a very basic level, social workers offer support to individuals, families, and communities in order to improve lives and outcomes.
+At a fundamental level, social workers support individuals, families, and communities to improve lives and outcomes.

-Sometimes social work might be as simple as acting like a resource and connecting people with other services (such as government support, or support programs run by nonprofit agencies).
-Other times, social workers might be specifically qualified to provide direct help in the form of therapy, counseling, or other forms of mental health support and guidance.
+Sometimes social work might be as simple as acting like a resource and connecting people with other services (such as government support or support programs run by nonprofit agencies).
+Other times, social workers might be specifically qualified to provide direct help through therapy, counseling, or other mental health support and guidance.

-Well, it’s hard to answer that question in one simple sentence.
+Well, it’s hard to answer that question in a straightforward sentence.
 Or a paragraph, or even a few paragraphs.

 So we started adding information about bachelor’s in social work (BSW), online advanced standing MSW degrees, and accelerated MSW degree programs.

-And then we branched out to cover social work career guides, dual-degree programs, and professions and degrees that are related to social work such as a master’s in counseling degree guide.
+Then, we branched out to cover social work career guides, dual-degree programs, and professions and degrees related to social work, such as a master’s in counseling degree guide.

-The role (and importance) that social workers play in our communities is enormous.
-And so we wanted to build an exhaustive resource to help tomorrow’s social workers prepare for this important career.
-And to help social workers currently in the field figure out how to take the next steps to progress in their careers.
+Social workers’ role (and importance) in our communities is enormous.
+And so we wanted to build an exhaustive resource to help tomorrow’s social workers prepare for this meaningful career.
+And to help social workers currently in the field figure out how to take the following steps to progress in their careers.

-Social work, also referred to as social welfare, is a growing and in-demand field.
-The growth comes both in terms of scope of work (like what kinds of professions and services fall under the umbrella of social work) and in terms of the overall demand for social workers and their services.
+Social work, also called social welfare, is a growing and in-demand field.
+The growth comes in terms of the scope of work (like what professions and services fall under the umbrella of social work) and the overall demand for social workers and their services.

 Mental health and mental health services like counseling will be critical to the future of social work, which is why we added career guides related to mental health.
-We have also created degree guides related to mental health counseling, such as:
+We have also created degree guides about mental health counseling, such as:

-Between the projected growth (the Bureau of Labor Statistics predicts double-digit growth in job opportunities over the next decade) and the increased opportunity, in the form of social work degree programs and online social work programs, there is no better time to be entering the field.
+Between the projected growth (the Bureau of Labor Statistics predicts double-digit growth in job opportunities over the next decade) and the increased opportunity in social work degree programs and online social work programs, there is no better time to enter the field.

-Regardless of the practice area — whether it’s working with children or at a senior citizen residence — almost all social workers have some kind of formal training and have obtained some level of degree.
+Regardless of the practice area, whether working with children or at a senior citizen residence, almost all social workers have formal training and have obtained some degree.

 Social work degrees are somewhat unique in that they often correlate to a level of allowable professional practice.
 Here’s a quick breakdown: